pyOpenSci/software-peer-review/our-process/policies.md

   package.

-We will reach out to our package maintainers each year to verify the package is actively maintained maintenance and to see if there are any updates we can highlight through our social channels.
+We will reach out to our package maintainers each year to verify the package is actively maintained and to see if there are any updates we can highlight through our social channels.

 ### Maintenance Tracking